luchichang/CICD-Automated-Pipelines/viaJenkins/Freestyle Projects/Project1-RepoPull/README.md

 #### What is a Freestyle Project in Jenkins?
                     it is a classic and general purpose job , that gets the code from the SCM and execute the configured build steps Serially and then performs  post build actions like Archiving artifacts and sending email notifications

 #### What Are Artifacts?
-                    *An Artifact is a file that is created during pipeline or build and is im-mutable.
+                    * An Artifact is a file that is created during pipeline or build and is im-mutable.
-                    *These Artifacts can be Archived in Jenkins Controller for later use.
+                    * These Artifacts can be Archived in Jenkins Controller for later use.

-##### Steps;
+## Steps:
                     *